scalatra/scalatra-website/guides/views.md

 #### Passing parameters to views

-Scalate templates are strongly typed (except for Mustache, which isn't).

 <div class="alert alert-info">
 <span class="badge badge-info"><i class="icon-flag icon-white"></i></span>
 If you're coming from a dynamic language, pay attention to this next bit,